albincorreya/Freesound_Max-MSP_Modules/README.md

 2. Replace respective fileds in the "api_auth.json" file inside the 'data' folder with your CLIENT_ID & CLIENT SECRET (API_KEY).

 3. Create a folder named 'freesound_download' in your system home directory (/) of your computer.
-You are expected to change the file path and workflow inside 'download_by_id.js' inorder to download sound samples in a different folder.
+You are expected to change the file path and workflow inside '/code/download_by_id.js' inorder to download sound samples in a different folder.

 4. Load the max project file 'Freesound_Modules_Max.maxproj' located in the home folder and follow the instructions in the patch.

-(Library is still under development, use it at your own risk)

 Enjoy Freesounding !

 -------------------------
-Feel free to sent me your feedbacks and suggestions at albinandrew.correya@upf.edu
+In case of any doubts or suggestions contact me at albinandrew.correya@upf.edu